BusyByte/func-prog-scala/exercises-and-notes/notes/ch5.md

 `incremental` nature

-## 5.4 Infinite streams and corecursion
+## 5.4 Infinite streams and co-recursion

 `infinite streams`

 careful on `stack-safe` or `never terminate`

+scanRight can not use unfold because it has no concept of intermediate result on interface?

+## 5.5 Summary

+efficiency with FP

+improve modularity by separating the description of an expression from the how-and-when of its evaluation